vipocenka/ZoKrates/zokrates_book/src/examples/sha256example.md

 The first line imports the `sha256packed` function from the ZoKrates standard library.

 `sha256packed` is a SHA256 implementation that is optimized for the use in the ZoKrates DSL.
 Here is how it works: We want to pass 512 bits of input to SHA256.
 However, a `field` value can only hold 254 bits due to the size of the underlying prime field we are using.
 As a consequence, we use four field elements, each one encoding 128 bits, to represent our input.
 The four elements are then concatenated in ZoKrates and passed to SHA256.
-Given that the resulting hash is 256 bit long, we split it in two and return each value as a 128 bit number.
+Given that the resulting hash is 256 bit long, we split it in two and return each value as a 128-bit number.

 In case you are interested in an example that is fully compliant with existing SHA256 implementations in Python or Solidity, you can have a look at this [blog](https://blog.decentriq.ch/proving-hash-pre-image-zksnarks-zokrates) post.